explorable-viz/esop2025/ESOP-revision-plan.md

     they overlap are hard to discern.
 Very little of the detail in the diagram seems to be in the service of conveying the desired intuition.
   - [ ] "It is not hard to see how the same concept arises for linked outputs...": missing intuition here.
+  - [ ] "a smoother experience for an end user": bit of an amorphous claim; just stick to the facts.
+Perhaps we can connect this to the use of ▼ (see above).

 ## More significant changes